jjlin526/AWS-Services/README.md

-# AWS-Notes
-📝☁️ Notes on AWS cloud technologies.
+# Notes on AWS Services